thunder-saint/CP/>NOTES</Graph.md

 - the number of valid topological orderings: n! / (∏ sz(i)) i = 1,..., n
 ---
 # MST #
-- a node belongs to
+- an edge belongs to (after taking same w edges)
   - "None": Endpoints have the same DSU root (creates a cycle with *cheaper* edges).
   - "At least one": Connects different roots, but forms a **cycle** with *equal-weight* edges.
+    - (do dfs with graph made with component roots, pass edge id)
   - "Any" (All):** Connects different roots and is a **bridge** (mandatory connection).
+    - union roots